 or"http.status_code"="404"

-) - and has no span tags that match
+). - Has no span tags that match

 debug=true